 7 Reasons Why Employer Branding is So Important for Your Recruiting Strategy

-Image source: Fund That Flip
+Image source: Fund That Flip (now Upright)

 1. The market is too competitive to ignore employer branding